ScopeFoundry/scopefoundry.github.io/content/en/docs/11_tools-tutorials/3_measurement/_index.md

     def run(self):
         """
-        Runs when the measurement is started.
-Runs in a separate thread from the GUI.
+        Runs when the measurement starts.
+Executes in a separate thread from the GUI.
-        It should not update the graphical interface directly and should only focus on data acquisition.
+        It should not update the graphical interface directly and should focus only on data acquisition.
         """

         # Prepare an array for data in memory.